 Sulbutiamine – One week on followed by one week off.

-Noopept – According to the dosing label that comes in the packet insert in Russia, it is recommended to take for 1.5-3 weeks on and then, if necessary, another cycle after a 1 month break.
+Noopept – According to the dosing label that comes in the packet insert in Russia, it is recommended to take for 1.5–3 months and then, if necessary, for another cycle after a 1-month break.
 Many nootropic users also follow a cycle of 56 days on and 4 days off.

 Caffeine – 3–4 times per week.